Using Git

 git push origin issue-123

-Thanks for your first pull request :)
+Thank you for your first pull request.

 Hints and tips